frequently asked questions

 Paper: I've been using French Paper Co. recycled papers for years.
 They are a family-owned and operated business and I just love the feel and quality of their papers.

-Ink: Speedball Printmasters Ink for quick dry prints (comes in a tube) or I also use Akua soy-based printmaking ink.
-If printing on fabrics, I use the Speedball brand fabric block printing ink (comes in a variety of colors, all in 2oz tubes).
+Ink: Speedball Printmasters ink that come in a variety of colors.
+If printing on fabrics, I use the Speedball brand fabric block printing ink (also comes in a variety of colors, all in 2oz tubes).

-Textiles: All of my fabrics are sourced and sewn from USA textile manufacturers.
+Textiles: All of my fabrics are sourced from Philadelphia or USA made businesses online and sewn from USA textile manufacturers.

 How long does it take to make a print?

 Each block print is different, but typically it takes me a few hours to transfer or draw a new illustration onto the linoleum block, and either a half a day or full day of carving.
 After carving, it's around another hour to ink and press each print by hand.
-One print can take anywhere from 5 hours to 3 days depending on detail and size.
+One print can take anywhere from 3-8 hours depending on detail and size.

 Are you accepting wholesale inquiries?

-If you are a shop or studio interested in carrying Land & She please send me and email at firstname.lastname@example.org.
+I am always interested in talking wholesale, so if you are a shop interested in carrying Land & She please send me an email at firstname.lastname@example.org.
+The wait can be a few months depending on what stage I am in creating a collection.
 Thank you!

 Do you take custom projects and orders?